mrossini-ethz/physical-quantities/README.md

 ## Standard units and prefixes
 When calling the function `(define-si-units &optional clear-existing-units)`, the SI units will be automatically defined.
 More sets may be available in the future.
 Note that the unit prefix abbreviation for `mega` is `meg` because it would otherwise conflict with `milli`.

+## Local namespaces
+Several unit and prefix definitions can be used in a program by locally defining them.
+This can be done with the `(with-local-units ...)` and `(with-saved-units ...`) macros.
+The former completely clears the outside units and prefixes until control leaves the form.
+The latter makes a copy of all the unit definitions such that they can be changed within the body of the form without affecting the outisde definitions.

+Please note that the unit definitions use dynamic scope an not lexical scope.
+This means that the unit definitions are only local during the time spent within the macro call.
+It is therefore not possible to close over the unit definitions.
+While quantities with local unit can be returned from this macro call, the unit may be undefined after the time of the call or may have a different meaning.

 ## License

 Physical Quantities: Lisp Library